shankaikai/SingHealth-Retail-Audit-Application/README.md

 ### Project Description

-We developed a full stack application using Node, Express, React and MySQL to digitalise audits for SingHealth.
+A full stack application made using Node, Express, React and MySQL to digitalise audits for SingHealth.
+UI was created using Material UI.

 ### Screenshots